sklimkov1990/PyBer_Analysis/README.md

 ![](analysis/Fig7.png)

-Lastly, let's show a line chart, showing the Total fare per city type data over the 4 months in 2019.
+Lastly, let's show a line chart, showing the Total fare per city type data over the 4 months in 2019 and the final Data frame as well.

 ![](analysis/PyBer_fare_summary.png)

 ## Summary

-f